-In the card of Temperance, we see a winged figure or angel pouring water from one cup to another.
+In the card Temperance of the Tarot, we see a winged figure or angel pouring water from one cup to another.
 On its head, is a circle and a triangle within a square is depicted on its chest.
 Clothed in a white gown, the wings of the figure are red.
 The angel has one foot in the lake, the other on land.
 In the background, the sun can be seen rising above mountains, from which a path leads down to the lake.
 Grass and flowers surround the lake.

 This is a beautiful card to receive for it speaks of natural order, divine enlightenment, patience and illumination.
 The angel is not of this world, but of another.
 With one leg submerged in the water and the other on land, it is a symbol of how the angel can transcend both worlds.
 Translated into real life, this can suggest we can see both sides of an argument, that we have an inclination towards fairness and equality, that we can understand that problems have more than one solution.

-The card of Temperance is the fourteenth card of the Major Arcana and lies between Death (13th) and The Devil (15th).
+The card of Temperance in the Tarot is the fourteenth card of the Major Arcana and lies between Death (13th) and The Devil (15th).
 It is really the middle ground, a sort of peaceful space.
 The preceding card spoke of new beginnings, the following card can be understood as illumination, perhaps Temperance is the period that we undergo when we have accepted and found peace with our past but have yet to truly comprehend the future.
 In this period, we are measured in our actions, understanding that it is us that control the flow of emotions that affect us, that we are the designers of our own path (the angel controls the flow of water from one vessel to another, from past to future, from above to below (“as above, so below”)).
 In a sense, we cannot tell what way the angel is pouring the water ~ it could be from bottom to top and this depiction is quite deliberate.

 Water is a strong image in this card.
 Water is symbolic of emotions, of birth, of whence we came.
 It flows and follows the path of least resistance, always finding its own level.
 In this way we should understand that we all will find our our level and that it is up to us to decide what that level is.
 This card calls for us to examine where we are in our lives and possibly begin charting a path for ourselves.